 This is what you can achieve with a great mould, the appropriate resin, and an Evolution Rotacaster to provide you with total control over your casting process.

-Cast by Jon Buck of Bucktron Studio on an Evolution EVC2 with ControlCAST.
+Cast by Jon Buck of Bucktron Studio in Sweden on an Evolution EVC2 with ControlCAST.

 What can rotacasting

 The short version: provide high quality, repeatable, efficient hollow 3D casting that's considerably faster and far less labour-intensive than laying up by hand or slush casting.

 Rotacasters have become one of the most cost-effective tools for the props and prototyping industries, saving production time, materials and the labour costs of highly skilled personnel.